 Claire curated an exhibition of 31 Australian and Estonian artists presented in Melbourne and Tallinn.
 She is the Co-Founder and Director of Radiant Pavilion: Melbourne Contemporary Jewellery and Object Biennial.

-Image: Claire McArdle, A small tool for change, 2018, red gum (Eucalyptus camaldulensis) wood, steel from an old car exhaust, leather, 150 x 80 x 30mm, Photo: Claire McArdle.
+Image: Claire McArdle, A small tool for change, 2018.
+Photo: Claire McArdle.